eemed/eemed.github.io/source/_posts/setup_and_features.md

 ## Requirements

-I wanted to write the posts with vim in markdown and effortlessly publish my posts.
+I wanted to write the posts with vim and effortlessly publish my posts.
 Latex support was also a must.
 The fist challenge was to choose the right platform.
-I wasn't familiar at all with all the blogging platforms / static site generators out there.
+I wasn't familiar with all the blogging platforms / static site generators out there.
 I began researching.
 All of the options seemed to be good and have a large variety of themes.

 ### Options